patchamama/prototype-fast-dev-nodeJS-API/README.md

 ## Adding users

-_You must install in vscode or another similar IDE the plugin: `REST Client` to be able to carry out these steps._
+_You must install in vscode or another similar IDE the plugin: [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to be able to carry out these steps.
+[Here](https://fullstackopen.com/en/part3/node_js_and_express#the-visual-studio-code-rest-client) some instructions about how to use it_
 _Modify `requests\add_new_user.rest` to add the users you want.
 For instance (to add username `root` and `password` test):_

 <pre>